 The pilot in the video either did not know how to turn or was careless.
 Careless pilots are more likely to have accidents.

 Keep your hands up (1"-4" of the pulleys) except as noted in paragraph A above.
 Practice turning without using any brake.
 Do not be in a hurry to change direction.
-All aircraft do not react well to sudden changes of any kind.
+All aircraft and ultralights do not react well to sudden changes of any kind.
 Do not fly near the terrain when thermals are present (middle of the day).
 Do not be lazy when turning your glider.
 NEVER YANK ON THE BRAKES OR ANY OTHER LINE WITH THE EXCEPTION OF THE STABILO.
 The stabilo line is specifically designed to help the pilot clear a cravat.
 If you are not away from the terrain, the glider is flying, and has a problem, do not try to fix a cravat.
 Apply as little brake as possible until the flare.
 Land as soon as possible.